rva-mike/Employee-Tracker/README.md

   Git Clone this repository and type 'npm i' in the terminal to install the node packages.
 This application will be invoked with   'node server' in the terminal

   ## Usage
-  Data options from the 'employee' database are available to be viewed and able to be edited.
+  Employee data is available to be viewed and edited.

   ## Video-Walkthrough